IzakMarais/reporter/readme.md

 ### Release

 A new release requires changes to the git tag, `cmd/grafana-reporter/version.go` and `Makefile: docker-build` job.

 Build the Docker image and push to Dockerhub.
+Build the Windows and Linux binaries and upload to Github using `make buildall`.